Amen Thompson: Houston Rockets (2023–present)

 The Houston Rockets selected Thompson with the fourth overall pick in the 2023 NBA draft, one pick ahead of his twin brother Ausar.
 They were the first brothers in NBA draft history to be selected in the top 5 in the same year.
-On October 25, 2023, Thompson made his NBA debut, scoring eight points along with five rebounds and two assists in a 116–86 loss to the Orlando Magic.
-Thompson missed a couple of games from the start of the season after suffering a Grade 2 ankle sprain on his left ankle.
+He made his NBA debut on October 25, 2023, scoring eight points along with five rebounds and two assists in a 116–86 loss to the Orlando Magic.
+He went on to miss a several games around start of the season after suffering a Grade 2 ankle sprain on his left ankle.
 He was sent to the G-League on December 5 for development before being recalled from the Rockets four days later.
-Thompson made his return on the bench after a 15-game absence and recorded two points, five rebounds, and one assist in 10 minutes in the 93–82 win over the San Antonio Spurs.

-Thompson's minutes and numbers increased while playing full-time in the starting lineup for the remaining 15 games after teammate Alperen Şengün missed the remainder of the season from a knee injury.
-Thompson recorded his first triple-double in a game win against the Los Angeles Clippers with a total of 18 points, 11 rebounds, and 10 assists in his final game as a rookie.
-He was selected to the NBA All-Rookie Second Team and became the fifth Rockets player to receive NBA all-rookie recognition in the past four Rockets seasons.
+He made his return on the bench after a 15-game absence and recorded two points, five rebounds, and one assist in 10 minutes in the 93–82 win over the San Antonio Spurs.
+His minutes and numbers increased while playing full-time in the starting lineup for the final 15 games of the season after teammate Alperen Şengün missed the closing weeks of the season due to a knee injury.
+In the final game of his rookie season, Thompson recorded his first triple-double in a win against the Los Angeles Clippers with totals of 18 points, 11 rebounds, and 10 assists.
+He was selected to the NBA All-Rookie Second Team and became the fifth Rockets player to receive NBA All-Rookie recognition within the last four seasons.